 Note that for PACES, there is a limit on the number of places accorded to non-EU students, which is 8% of the numerus clausus (the number of available places).

 In all cases all foreign applicants must pass a French proficiency test, for which there is a fee.

 - Further information for foreigners can be found on the French Further Education website

-You have to follow a slightly different procedure for some of the courses available, if you are from a non-EU country such as USA, Russia or China via the Campus France website in your country of origin.
+You have to follow a slightly different procedure for some of the courses available, if you are from a non-EU country such as USA, Russia or China.
+You will need to apply via the Campus France website in your country of origin.
 You will also have to apply for a student visa at the French Consulate in your country of residence.

 - Find comprehensive details of the Studying in France procedure

 - Find information about the documents required and application process for a French student visa